 Increase your exposure to key vocabulary and English structures as you begin to develop reading fluency.
 With support from the instructor, participants in this hybrid course will learn to select English reading materials that are appealing and at the appropriate level.
 You will set reading goals, chart your progress, and share your learning with classmates.

-ESL-NI 4602 English for Travellers
+ESL-NI 4602 Elementary English for Travelers

 Taking a trip soon?
 English is the most common language spoken around the globe, so prepare for your travel experience by improving your English skills.
 Learn how to book travel, ask for directions, order food, arrange entertainment, and even make small talk with people you meet along the way.
 Develop the English language skills you need to travel like a pro.